MayaWolf/fchat-bnc/README.md

 `account`, `password`, `characters`, `host`, `port` are required.

 `savedChannels` makes the BNC auto-join the specified channels after connecting to the server.
-As always, you gotta specify the `ADH-...` code for privately owned rooms.
+As always, you have to specify the `ADH-...` code for privately owned rooms.

 If you would like to run a secure web socket (`wss://`) server, you need to specify the `certFile` and `keyFile` config parameters.